Applications for 2021 Capital Grants will be made available this summer.

 PCF welcomes grant applications from qualified organizations serving the Pasadena, Altadena, and Sierra Madre area.
 The purpose of the Capital Grant is to make a significant contribution towards a tangible and enduring (useful life of at least 3-5 years) capital need.
 Funding is not available on a retroactive or reimbursement basis.
 We encourage the use of Pasadena area vendors when appropriate.

-Deadline for Applications — Funds for Capital Grants for 2020 will be shifted to COVID Response.
-More information will be made available this summer.
+Deadline for Applications — More information will be made available this summer.

 Online application system — PCF’s online application system is available by clicking here.